We are so lucky to live in a place with magical islands, surrounded by lighthouses and whales, and Campobello Island, New Brunswick is exactly that!

 To learn more about the Campobello Island Seaglass Festival, swim over to their Facebook page.

 What many people are surprised to learn about Campobello Island is that the late U.S. President Franklin Roosevelt spent his summers on the island in the most gorgeous waterfront property.
 Today, it’s the Roosevelt Campobello International Park.

-In addition to the park’s historic buildings, visitors can have lunch at the Prince Cafe during the summer months (a mermaid fave) and take part in their famous “Tea with Eleanor” experience.
+In addition to the park’s historic buildings, visitors can have lunch at the Prince Cafe during the summer months (a mermaid fave) and take part in their famous “Tea with Eleanor” experience in the historic Wells-Shober summer cottage.
 You can also stroll the grounds, take part in a guided walking tour, snap some photos and enjoy the beautiful park trails.

-The Roosevelt Campobello International Park is open daily from 10:00 am to 6:00 pm from May 28th to October 15th, 2022.
+The Roosevelt Campobello International Park is open daily from 10:00 am to 6:00 pm until late October.
 You can also plan your visit by clicking here.

 Your one stop shop for the perfect gift to remember your visit, the Campobello Island Gift House is a must on your trip to the island.
 Browse a variety of gift items from Atlantic Canadian makers and get plenty of seaglass treasures in store!